-- Don’t travel by bus if you feel unwell or have COVID-19 symptoms.
+- Government advice is to not travel by bus if you feel unwell or have COVID-19 symptoms.
+See government guidelines here.

 - Board the bus one at a time.

 - Only sit next to someone from your household or bubble.